yang-er/efcore-ext/README.md

 Note that when update/insert expressions are null, delete is true, it will become truncate.

 This function is only available in InMemory and SqlServer providers, since PostgreSQL removed supports for SQL MERGE.

+## Compiled Query

+You can use `EF.CompileQuery` or `EF.CompileAsyncQuery` for the extension methods appeared in this project.

 ## Bulk\*\*\*\*